The Best Kitchen Knives

 As good as all of those specs are on paper, using steel from Japan isn’t the same thing as having Japanese mastery in heat-treating.
 This blade had 0.7 mm divots after our edge stability tests, compared to the 0.5 mm dents that Tojiro allowed with the same steel.

-That’s still well above the soft German steels at over 1.0 mm, but we’ll speculate that the Chinese factory isn’t hardening this steel as carefully as Tojiro does.
+That’s still well above the soft German steels at over 1.0 mm, but we’ll speculate that the Chinese factory is deliberately making it softer than the Japanese like it.
 Sadly, running a conventional hardness test is impossible: The standard Rockwell hardness tester pushes a diamond point into the side of a flat piece of steel, and the other steel layers on the sides of these knives would make that measurement meaningless.

-We wish that Greater Goods had spent more money on an upgraded heat-treatment process to get a harder edge, and less money on pattern-welded steel and polishing.
-All things considered, though, it’ll hold an edge for longer than any other knife we’ve seen at this price.
+We wish that Greater Goods had tried to get a harder heat treatment instead of spending on the pattern-welded steel and polishing.
+All things considered, though, it’ll hold an edge for longer than any other knife we’ve seen at this low price.

 A downside to VG-10 is that you can’t really bring back a damaged edge with a honing steel the way you can with a softer edge.
 VG-10 will just make a ragged razor-ribbon at the edge when you try to burnish it.